-As an Network member you already have access to the VA Homeless Program and Voluntary Service personnel at your local VA facility.
+As a Partner you already have access to the VA Homeless Program and Voluntary Service personnel at your local VA facility.
 Contact them to review reaching out to Veterans in their facility to conduct any of the suggested activities you are considering.

 Remember that Veterans at the VA are protected by privacy laws and their contact information may not be readily provided.
 You may need to become a Volunteer at your local VA facility to have increased contact with those with whom you wish to serve.

 Where do we find Veterans?

 As Community Covenants are developed you will be able to identify others in your area who you can work with in serving Veterans.
 In the mean time establish relations with your local Elks, VFW, American Legion, homeless shelters and others to identify Veterans in need.

 Sponsor an Event